15 Emergency Numbers You Need

 If you smell gas in or around your home, there could potentially be a gas leak.
 Play it safe by having your local gas company’s emergency line included in your list of emergency numbers.
 Then, you can make the call to have someone sent out to the property immediately.

-If the power is out for an extended period of time, keep your Electric Power Company number handy so you can report the outage and also get updates on the progress to get things up and running again.
+If the power is out for an extended period, keep your Electric Power Company number handy to report the outage and receive updates on the progress to restore power.

 8. Water Company

-When there is a problem with the water, it’s important to call your water company’s emergency line.
-Whether no water is coming out or coming out dirty and with a foul odor, the company needs to know of the situation so they can take steps to rectify the problem.
+When there is a problem with the water, it’s essential to call your water company’s emergency line.
+Whether water is not coming out or is coming out dirty and with a foul odor, the company needs to be informed of the situation so they can take steps to rectify the problem.

 9. Non-Emergency Ambulance